N Carolina elections head says ballots handled illegally

 It's illegal in North Carolina for anyone other than a guardian or close family member to handle a voter's ballot.

+Dowless was called to testify late Monday, but his attorney said he wouldn't do it without legal protection against prosecution for events he described.
+The board refused.

-Britt testified she sometimes completed unfinished ballots and handed them to Dowless, who kept them at his home and office for days or longer before they were turned in, said Britt, whose mother was formerly married to Dowless.
+Britt testified she collected about three dozen sometimes unfinished ballots and handed them to Dowless, who kept them at his home and office for days or longer before they were turned in, said Britt, whose mother was formerly married to Dowless.
 While the congressional and sheriff's races were almost always marked by voters who turned in unsealed ballots, Britt said she would fill in down-ballot local races — favoring Republicans — to prevent local elections board workers from suspecting Dowless' activities.

+"Most people aren't concerned with the school board or some of the other little people on there," Britt said.

 While Dowless and Harris' main campaign consultant were in constant contact, she didn't have any indication Harris knew about the operation, Britt said.